 The high scores are listed for individuals and the ‘team scores’ are amalgamated to show which country’s team is ‘leading’ the tournament.

-“Our assessment test designers have created a fun, competitive game which puts you in the role of a referee and shows you different scenarios in which you have to make quick and accurate decisions,” said David Barrett, Chief Operating Officer of cut-e.
+“Our assessment test designers have created a fun, competitive game which puts you in the role of a referee and shows you different scenarios in which you have to make quick and accurate decisions,” said the Chief Operating Officer of Aon's Assessment Solutions.

 “This is a little like a realistic job preview for referees!
 The faster you decide and the fewer mistakes you make, the higher your score will be.
 If you score well, you’ll lift your country up the rankings and you’ll also be qualified to yell at your TV if any controversial refereeing decisions are made at the Euro 2016 tournament.”